augustluhrs/Super-Auto-Lich/README.md

       - [ ] join lobby by id
   - [ ] code refactor
     - [ ] fix the battle mess
+    - [ ] get rid of the duplicate party display market vs battle
     - [ ] move animations currently don't account for potential moving more than one slot or dying
     - [ ] parties/ids/indexes code smell
     - [ ] figure out the battle party references stuff (server.js:300)